 A serve of whole fruit is always a super simple and tasty snack, such as an apple, a banana, or a handful of berries or cherry tomatoes.

 3. H2O is the way to go

 Always pack a water bottle.
 It is important to stay hydrated throughout a day for many reasons, one being to maintain focus at your place of work or learning.

 When we are dehydrated, we feel foggy and tired.
-Yet instead of recognising this was your body’s cry for old fashioned H2O, we turn to beverages loaded with free sugar such as soft drinks, juices, or flavoured milk for an energy boost.
+Instead of recognising this as your body’s cry for H2O, we turn to beverages loaded with free sugar such as soft drinks, juices, or flavoured milk, seeking an energy boost.
 These liquid sugars may initially seem appealing, but consuming them results in a sugar high followed by a sugar crash.
 This can dramatically affect energy, mood, and cognition.
 Not ideal.

 Make lunch real